 The fact that RAW files are unprocessed is important.
 The data collected by the digital image sensor is directly translated into the image.
 However, when a JPEG file is processed by the camera it makes some processing decisions for you.
 For example, brightness is nearly always enhanced.
 Sometimes this may be greater than half an F stop brighter.
 For most people that arbitrary decision is OK.
 The manufacturers program does an ‘average’ job of creating the scene.
 This means it produces an average image result for similar scenes as tested by the manufacturer.
 But it is not your scene, and it is not your decision to affect it this way.
 The JPEG may also be processed in lots of other ways.
 Camera and lens effects may be changed, colours, hues, tones and contrasts may be enhanced and so on.

 In the camera, the RAW files are not processed in any way to affect the image.
 They are only stored.
 What you see is a direct result of the way your camera and photographic lens are set up.
-In post processing you have an image that is a true representation of the scene through the lens.
+In post processing, the image represents a true version of the scene as seen through your lens.

 RAW files are sometimes referred to as digital negatives.
 One particular format is actually called .DNG (Digital Negative – by Adobe Systems).
 The DNG format was produced by Adobe to create an open standard for RAW files.
-Although a number of camera manufacturers have taken up the option, both Canon and Nikon have not committed to the format.
+Although some camera manufacturers have taken up the option, Canon and Nikon have not.
 They have so far stayed with their own formats…

 - Canon RAW: *.CR2 (and formally .CRW)